dmawardi/laravel-blog/README.md

 ## Procedure for building models

-1. Create a new migration file and models using the command: php artisan make:model ModelName -m
+1. Create a new migration file and models using the command: php artisan make:model ModelName.
+This will create a new model file in the app/Models folder.
+It's convention that you will also add the tags below for additional files.
+   -m will create a migration file
+   -c will create a controller file
+   -a will create a factory file
+   -s will create a seeder file
+   -f will create a factory file
+   -all will create a migration, model, controller, factory and seeder file

 2. Add the columns to the migration file
 3. Run the migration using the command: php artisan migrate
 4. Add the fillable/protected columns to the model